- Mississippi Harmony: Memoirs of a Freedom Fighter (with Constance Curry) (2002)

 Hudson had been co-chairman of the Leake County Democratic Party for over twenty years.
 She was a delegate to the Democratic National Convention in 1976.

 She was awarded the NAACP’s Freedom Award for Outstanding Community Service, the Governor’s Distinguished Service Award for Outstanding Community Service, and others.
-Hudson published her autobiography in 2002 as Mississippi Harmony: Memoirs of a Freedom Fighter.
-It is Hudson’s story in her own words with historical information at the start of each chapter by Constance W. Curry.
+Her autobiography, Mississippi Harmony: Memoirs of a Freedom Fighter, was published in 2002.
 Hudson died in 2004.

 - Winson Hudson: Grandmother of Mississippi civil rights.
 Barbara Harris, Jackson Advocate.
 2003